rohan-fa/GPT3/steps.md

 creating bigger components

 #### now steps to the designing => cssDesignmd
+the designs we are getting all are in the App.css file.
+There gradient styling, color of the text all are there.

 ### Now working with the Navbar:
 we will import assests